Functional vs. Normal Blood Test Ranges

 Quick Answer

-Most pathology reference intervals are statistically generated using population sampling.
+Most pathology reference intervals are statistically generated using population sampling, a methodology standardised by the Clinical and Laboratory Standards Institute (CLSI) in guideline EP28-A3c (2).
 The conventional method captures 95% of values from an assumed “healthy” cohort, meaning approximately 5% of healthy individuals will fall outside the range, and some individuals within the range may still experience early or subclinical dysfunction (1,2).

 For example, ferritin reflects iron storage.
-While some laboratories define iron deficiency below 15 µg/L, clinical studies suggest fatigue symptoms may occur at higher ferritin concentrations in certain populations, particularly menstruating women (9,10).
-Similarly, thyroid assessment based solely on thyroid-stimulating hormone (TSH) may not detect altered peripheral conversion of thyroxine (T4) to triiodothyronine (T3) or autoimmune thyroid disease (11,12).
+While some laboratories define iron deficiency below 15 ug/L, Clara Camaschella’s review in the New England Journal of Medicine and the Vaucher et al. randomised controlled trial published in CMAJ suggest fatigue symptoms may occur at higher ferritin concentrations in certain populations, particularly menstruating women (9,10).
+Similarly, thyroid assessment based solely on thyroid-stimulating hormone (TSH) may not detect altered peripheral conversion of thyroxine (T4) to triiodothyronine (T3) or autoimmune thyroid disease identified via thyroid peroxidase (TPO) antibodies (11,12).

-The body maintains stability through allostasis—the adaptive process of achieving stability through physiological change (13).
+The body maintains stability through allostasis — the adaptive process of achieving stability through physiological change, as described by Peter Sterling (13).
 Subtle shifts across interconnected biomarkers may reflect increasing physiological load before conventional diagnostic thresholds are exceeded.

 Thyroid Pattern Analysis

-Assessment of TSH, Free T4, Free T3, and thyroid antibodies may help identify subclinical hypothyroidism or autoimmune thyroiditis that is not apparent from TSH alone (11,12).
+Assessment of TSH, Free T4, Free T3, reverse T3, and thyroid antibodies (TPO-Ab and thyroglobulin antibodies) may help identify subclinical hypothyroidism or Hashimoto’s thyroiditis that is not apparent from TSH alone, as outlined by Bernadette Biondi and David S. Cooper in Endocrine Reviews and the American Thyroid Association (ATA) clinical practice guidelines authored by Jeffrey R. Garber et al. (11,12).
 Learn more about comprehensive thyroid testing.

-Ferritin is evaluated in the context of symptoms, inflammatory markers, and clinical history—particularly in individuals experiencing chronic fatigue in Adelaide (9,10).
+Ferritin is evaluated in the context of symptoms, inflammatory markers such as high-sensitivity C-reactive protein (hs-CRP), and clinical history — particularly in individuals experiencing chronic fatigue in Adelaide (9,10).

-Assessment of vitamin B12, folate, homocysteine, and relevant genetic variants can help evaluate methylation-related pathways involved in neurological and metabolic function (14,15).
+Assessment of vitamin B12, active B12 (holotranscobalamin), serum folate, homocysteine, and relevant genetic variants such as MTHFR C677T and A1298C polymorphisms can help evaluate methylation-related pathways involved in neurological and metabolic function, as reviewed by Fionnuala O’Leary and Samir Samman in Nutrients and Lindsay H. Bailey and Jesse F. Gregory in the Journal of Nutrition (14,15).
 More on MTHFR and methylation testing.

-Organic acid testing may provide indirect markers associated with mitochondrial metabolism and nutrient sufficiency, supporting a broader metabolic overview (16,17).
+Organic acid testing (OAT), such as the Mosaic Diagnostics panel, may provide indirect markers associated with mitochondrial metabolism, Krebs cycle intermediates, and nutrient sufficiency, supporting a broader metabolic overview as described by Richard S. Lord et al. (16,17).
 Details about the Organic Acids Test.

 This systems-based framework prioritises pattern recognition over binary cut-off interpretation.